sarkonovich/Alexa-Web-Service/Readme.md

 }
 ````

-The framework will automatically verify that the request comes from Amazon, and check the signature and timestamp of the request, as outlined [here]('https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service')
+The Alexa Web Service framework will automatically verify that the request comes from Amazon, and check the signature and timestamp of the request, as outlined [here]('https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service')

 It will also automatically create an instance of the AlexaRequest class just to provide some convenience methods for handling the JSON request: